Columbia Truck Accident Attorney

 The Serious Nature of Accidents Involving Large Trucks in Columbia

-The formidable distinction in size and weight between large trucks—ranging from tractor-trailers, cement mixers, and delivery trucks—and standard passenger cars plays a pivotal role in understanding the challenges unique to commercial truck accidents.
-According to the NHTSA, a “large truck” weighs at least 10,000 pounds, with fully loaded tractor-trailers legally reaching an astonishing 80,000 pounds—20 times more than the typical 4,000-pound passenger car.
+The formidable distinction in size and weight between large commercial motor vehicles such as tractor trailer and delivery trucks, cement mixers, and standard passenger cars plays a big role in understanding the challenges unique to truck accident cases.
+A “large truck” weighs at least 10,000 pounds, with fully loaded tractor trailers legally reaching an astonishing 80,000 pounds.
 This stark mass contrast results in a disproportionate impact during collisions, leading to increased damage to the smaller car and heightened risks of injury or fatality for its occupants.

-In 2021, 72% of the 5,788 fatalities in large-truck traffic crashes in the U.S. were occupants of other vehicles, highlighting the heightened vulnerability of those in smaller cars.
-Moreover, determining liability in commercial trucking accidents introduces complexities absent in two-car collisions, involving multiple potentially responsible parties and the aggressive tactics of insurance companies representing truck drivers, motivated to minimize settlements due to the often severe injuries in these incidents.
+In 2021, 72 percent of the 5,788 fatalities in large-truck traffic crashes in the U.S. were occupants of other vehicles involved.
+This highlights the heightened vulnerability of those in smaller cars.
+Moreover, determining liability in commercial truck accident cases introduces complexities absent in two-car collisions, involving multiple parties and the aggressive tactics of insurance companies representing truck driver and trucking company interests.

 Challenges in Columbia Truck Accident Claims